-What a season so far.
+What a year?

 The long over-due rain came in August and the roses continued to bloom

 Our first summer show of the year was at Squires Garden Centre in Shepperton where our President Colin Squire OBE and his staff were magnificent hosts.